borkod/CYC2025/presentation.md

 - It enables federated access, allowing users to sign in using their existing credentials in those external IdP, without needing separate AWS IAM user accounts.
 - Useful for scenarios where users need access to AWS resources but should not have IAM user credentials (e.g., external contractors, third-party services).
 - Reduces the risk of credential leakage by using short-lived tokens instead of long-term AWS IAM access keys.
-- IAM Web Identity Roles allow users to obtain permissions in AWS using tokens from external identity providers.
+- IAM Web Identity Roles allow users to obtain permissions in AWS.

 -->
 ## AWS IAM OIDC Provider